timarkh/tsakorpus/docs/src_convertors.md

 * ``transparent_punctuation`` (optional) -- regexp that determines which punctuation should be considered "transparent", i.e. should not be counted when calculating distances between words for a multiword query.
 This parameter influences the assignment of ``sentence_index`` values, which is added to words and punctuation marks at conversion time and then used in multiword queries at search time.
 Defaults to ``^ *$``.

+* ``non_word_internal_punct`` (optional) -- list of non-letter characters that should be never be treated as word-internal during tokenization (if built-in tokenization is used).
+Defaults to the newline character; whitespace is always included.
+For example, a tokenizer with default options will consider words like *bla-bla-bla* to constitute single tokens, but if you add hyphen to this list, *bla-bla-bla* will be split into three tokens.

 * ``one_morph_per_cell`` (optional, for the ELAN convertor) -- boolean value that determines whether the annotation tiers contain one cell per morpheme/gloss (true) or one cell per entire glossing (false).
 For example, if the morpheme segmentation of the German word *ge-schloss-en* is kept in three different cells (*ge-*, *schloss* and *-en*), this value should be set to true.
 Defaults to false.

 ### The convertors